hyperswine/neutron-rs/docs/DESIGN.md

 - It is a "minima" kernel in that the core module only does the bare minimum of what it needs to do, and hands off other stuff to userspace utilities or loadable kernel modules

+## Everything is a URI

+I saw that Jeremy's redox os has something like it.
+You have a scheme and a URL.
+Then you expose that to the shell.

 ## Drivers

 Neutron itself has quite a few drivers for most peripherals to use in the main shell and NeutronWM.
 It also implements WASI for wasm containers.